-Section 2: Health and Social Care Trust (HSCT)
+Section 3: Health and Social Care Trust (HSCT)

-Belfast HSCT had the highest number and rate of alcohol-specific deaths in Northern Ireland in 2020.
-Table 4 in the accompanying spreadsheet shows the number of deaths and rate per 100,000 population for Northern Ireland between 2010 and 2020.
-Belfast HSCT has consistently had the highest number of alcohol-specific deaths, with the exception of 2017 where it was joint highest with the Northern HSCT.
+The Northern HSCT had the highest number of alcohol-specific deaths in Northern Ireland in 2021, however the Western HSCT had the highest rate of alcohol-specific deaths once adjusted for age.
+Table 4 in the accompanying spreadsheet shows the number of deaths and rate per 100,000 population for Northern Ireland between 2011 and 2021.
+In most years, Belfast HSCT has had the highest number of alcohol-specific deaths, however in 2021 it was second to the Northern HSCT.

-When age-standardised, Figure 4 shows that in all years except 2010, the Belfast Trust had the highest rate of alcohol-specific deaths.
-Meanwhile, the Northern, South-Eastern and Southern Trusts have lower age-standardised rates of alcohol-specific deaths of 16.0, 15.2, and 17.3 deaths per 100,000 population in 2020 respectively.
-However, in the last two years the Western Trust has experienced rates more similar to the Belfast Trust level.
-In 2020 the ASMR for alcohol-specific deaths in Belfast was 28.3 and for the Western Trust it was 24.8.
+When age-standardised, Figure 4 shows that in all years except 2021, the Belfast HSCT had the highest rate of alcohol-specific deaths.
+Meanwhile, the Northern, South-Eastern and Southern Trusts have lower age-standardised rates of alcohol-specific deaths of 17.9, 12.3, and 19.9 deaths per 100,000 population in 2021 respectively.
+However, in the last three years the Western Trust has experienced rates more similar to the Belfast Trust level.
+In 2021 the ASMR for alcohol-specific deaths in the Western HSCT was highest at 25.3 and for the Belfast HSCT it was 23.3.

-Figure 4: Age-Standardised Mortality Rate (ASMR) of alcohol-specific deaths per 100,000 population by Health and Social Care Trust, 2010-2020
+Figure 4: Age-Standardised Mortality Rate (ASMR) of alcohol-specific deaths per 100,000 population by Health and Social Care Trust, 2011-2021

-Section 3: Local Government District
+Section 4: Local Government District (LGD)

-Belfast City Council area had the highest number of alcohol specific deaths registered in Northern Ireland 2020, accounting for over a quarter (25.9%) of the total 351 alcohol-specific deaths.
-Conversely, Mid-Ulster has the lowest number at 11, or 3% of the total 351 alcohol-specific deaths (see table 5 in accompanying spreadsheet).
+Belfast LGD had the highest number of alcohol-specific deaths registered in Northern Ireland in 2021, accounting for over a fifth (21.4%) of all alcohol-specific deaths.
+Conversely, Lisburn and Castlereagh had the lowest number at 16, or 4.6% of the total 351 alcohol-specific deaths (see table 5 in accompanying spreadsheet).